The Future of the Grain Industry

 Industry Leaders & Losers

 The Australian grains industry has gone through significant change since I started my career in 2005 and I’ve witnessed much of this change first hand through the lens of various supply chain participants.
-The Australian grower who has experienced big swings in market participants, demand dynamics, prices, weather and production.
+Australian growers have experienced big swings in market participants, demand dynamics, prices, weather and production.
 The market witnessed a period of expansion for the first 7 to 8 years post deregulation in 2008 as new entrants vied for market share.
 During this period, strong competition saw increased liquidity throughout the domestic and export markets, leading to higher volatility and stronger relative prices for growers (see figure 1).
 But following consecutive years of losses, the grains industry began a contractionary period.
 The industry is still going through this uncomfortable phase which involves the consolidation and/or complete exit of some industry participants.
 Inefficient supply chain structures such as expensive ‘take or pay’ contracts, changing global demand dynamics and volatile production and prices in Australia have all been contributing factors.
 But a lack of foresight and willingness to collaborate may have also been at fault.
 Some had a mandate or strategy to control as much of the supply chain as possible and were thus tied to volume instead of value and suffered as a result.
 This culminated in trading and marketing losses for grain exporters, based on publicly available reports of over $500 million during the 2014/15 season and another $500 million last financial year.
 These exporters provide a valuable service to the supply chain and although the biggest beneficiary of these losses has been Australian growers, it’s not sustainable and we’re already witnessing a smaller demand pool as a result.
 As the grains industry continues to consolidate, Australian growers will be forced to carry more of the year-round grain price risk – especially post-harvest.

 On the other hand, many industry participants have flourished in their respective areas, focusing on adding value in specific areas of the supply chain.
 These industry participants vary across different regions and include storage providers, logistical operators, grain marketing advisers, exporters, domestic consumers and brokers.
 Based on my experience, those participants that have excelled tend to focus on a specific area of the supply chain and/or region, honing their skillset over time and providing a specialised service that is creating value.
 Consider McDonalds focusing on developing a home delivery application rather than focusing their efforts on collaborating with the experts in that field, such as Uber Eats.
 This is illustrated through McDonalds ongoing experimentation with ‘Ghost Kitchens’, which remove the need for seating and front-of-house staff by shifting focus entirely to delivery and take-out food.
 They have also recently announced their collaboration with Uber to allow food to be delivered by drone, with first deliveries set to commence later this year in San Diego.
 Industry leaders focus on their strengths and areas of the industry they know best, then collaborate with experts in other fields to further benefit the customer and grow their businesses.